GDF ditches monopoly past, invests in growth markets

 He has also created a new division that will focus on new activities like smart grids, digital metering, demand management and LNG retail.
 The new unit reports directly to Mestrallet.

-Mestrallet said that, with GDF’s debt now under 30 billion euros, a year ahead of schedule, it has halted a divestment program that targeted 11 billion euros of asset sales and which realized 5 billion euros worth of sales in 2013.
+Mestrallet said that, with GDF’s debt now under 30 billion euros, a year ahead of schedule, it has halted a divestment programme that targeted 11 billion euros of asset sales and which realised 5 billion euros worth of sales in 2013.